AnmolSirola/FastAPI/readme.md

 ## What this Patient Management FastAPI app does

 This is a simple Patient Management API built with FastAPI that stores and retrieves patient details from a `patients.json` file.
 It allows creating new patients, viewing patients, and sorting them based on attributes like height, weight, or BMI.

-- PUT: For Updating
-- POST: For Creating
-- GET: For Retrieving
 ---

 ## Starting the Server